gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

     These tests are implemented using Storybook & backstop.js; charts are actually rendered in the headless browser, screenshots are captured and verified during test run.

--   End-to-end tests

-    These tests verify interactions with the different components.

-    These tests are implemented using Storybook & TestCafe; charts are actually rendered in the headless browser, manipulated and asserted in TestCafe.

 ### Test scenarios

 Inputs to Public API Regression tests and most Visual Regression tests are coded using a lightweight